Skip to main content

 Cost

 • Loyola financial aid applies and students are eligible for consideration for all forms of federal, state, institutional and private sources of aid except the Federal Work Study Program.
 Students studying abroad for either a semester or full academic year will forfeit the value of a Federal Work-Study assignment.
-Students who receive GI bill funding or Veterans Benefits for tuition should reach out to SAS for additional steps in securing the ability to use these funds while abroad.
+If you receive GI/Veterans benefits, please contact our Registrar’s office as soon as possible before you apply!!

-• Students’ expenses in Spain will vary greatly depending on how much they travel, shop, and go out at night.
-Most students will take advantage of the close proximity to other European countries and cheap airline tickets and travel, and that usually accounts for much of their spending.
+Students’ expenses in Spain will vary depending on how much they travel, shop, and go out at night.
+Most students will take advantage of the proximity to other European countries and cheap airline tickets and travel, and that usually accounts for much of their spending.

 Insurance